 This document is an attempt to write down the expectations that we have for the staff at Nolop.
 It’s mostly stuff that Brandon repeats over and over again; sometimes the written word can help make sure that everyone gets the message.

 Some fraction of the people who visit Nolop don’t need the staff at all.
 They know what tools they need to use, or they are confident enough to figure it out on their own.
 We want to provide them with a clean and usable workspace, but not much else.
+That takes some work, but it’s a straightforward challenge.

 There’s another group of people for whom Nolop is intimidating or challenging– maybe they’re new to Tufts, or new to building stuff, or worried that someone like them doesn’t belong here.
 Our job is to convince them that they do belong here, and help them feel comfortable building whatever they’re planning to build.
+That’s harder, more complicated, and crucial to what we’re trying to accomplish.

 But there are rules

-We do still have a few basic safety rules.
+We have a few basic safety rules.

 - In the red zone or when using dangerous tools, wear safety glasses.
 Make sure you have no jewelry or dangling hair or hoodie strings that could get caught in a tool.